-Eric Dalski is founder and partner at Highview Creations and is responsible for the day-to-day operations of the company.
-With ten years of experience, he has installed many green roofs, vertical gardens, and stormwater capture systems throughout New York City.
+Eric is responsible for the day-to-day operations at Highview.
+With over ten years of experience in the industry, he has installed dozens of green roofs, vertical gardens, and stormwater management systems throughout New York City.
 Eric received his B.S. in Environmental and Natural Resource Economics from Washington College, holds an M.B.A. from Fordham University, and a certificate from the EICES program at Columbia University.
 He is an adjunct professor at Pratt Institute for the Green Infrastructure Certificate Program, as well as co-chair of the S.W.I.M. coalition’s Green Roof Working Group.

-Mark Dalski is a partner of Highview Creations, and is also the Lead Research and Development Officer for all projects.
-He has developed, designed, and constructed dozens of green roofs and vertical gardens along with other stormwater management projects.
-His technical knowledge in ecological engineering, construction, along with his experience in troubleshooting, logistics, and resourcefulness prove him to be at the top of the industry.
-He is an adjunct professor at the Pratt Institute’s Green Infrastructure Certificate Program.
+Mark acts as the Lead Research and Development Officer for all of Highview’s projects.
+He has developed, designed, and constructed dozens of green roofs and vertical gardens along with other stormwater management projects throughout New York City.
+Mark’s technical knowledge in ecological engineering, construction, along with his experience in troubleshooting, logistics, and resourcefulness on jobsites make him an invaluable asset to the Highview team.
+Mark is an adjunct professor at the Pratt Institute’s Green Infrastructure Certificate Program in Clinton Hill, Brooklyn.